Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 This kid's had his face blown away.

-He's going to require, by the way, this family is trying to raise money for reconstructive surgery, because whatever version of Obamacare on, it doesn't cover when the SWAT team lobs a grenade into your baby's crib and blows his face off.
+He's going to require, by the way, this family is trying to raise money for reconstructive surgery because whatever version of Obamacare on, it doesn't cover when the SWAT team lobs a grenade into your baby's crib and blows his face off.

-That's not covered by a Bonacare, apparently.
+That's not covered by Bomacare, apparently.

 There's no child endangerment here.

-Whether this kid lives or dies, his life is ruined, he's gonna go around looking like a freak and a misfit for the rest of his life.
+He's going to go around looking like a freak and a misfit for the rest of his life.

-Uh his life has changed forever, forever forever.
+His life has changed forever, forever, forever.

-Uh and he they did things by the book, so nobody has to worry about child endangerment there.
+And they did things by the book, so nobody has to worry about child endangerment there.

 What's the mismatch here?